Step 5: Optimize your expertise

 Facebook Live is another great opportunity for video content—users are 4x more likely to watch a live video than a native video—but the platform has a slightly different demographic.
 Nearly 70% of all U.S. adults use Facebook, but in terms of the population breakdown, users skew older, and are majority women.
 The benefits of going live are still great for raising brand awareness, it just depends on your product and the market you’re trying to reach.

 This post is the third of a four-part series on replacing lost leads from the coronavirus pandemic with content marketing.
-Check back soon for Part IV!
+If you’re ready for Part IV, click here!